ErikBrorsson/MVDet/eriks_readme.md

 Note that all the 9 other similar experiments lead to very poor performance with ~90 % recall and ~0 % precision.
 The reason seems to be that the pseudo-label threshold was set too low, resulting in many false positive pseudo-labels.
 The conclusion is that the pseudo-label threshold should probably be at least ~0.35.
 Perhaps 0.35-0.45 is a reasonable range (although the maximum value I tried in the previous 10 experiments was 0.38).

+### verifying dropview  2,4,5,6 -> 1,3,5,7
+previous experiment 2024-07-02_09-33-24 (without dropview) gets test-scores on 1,3,5,7 without and with dropview during test-time:

+moda: 83.5%, modp: 72.8%, precision: 94.7%, recall: 88.4%
+moda: 46.9%, modp: 71.3%, precision: 94.4%, recall: 49.9%

+New experiment 2024-07-09_09-32-28-836149 gets the scores

+moda: 74.4%, modp: 70.7%, precision: 86.9%, recall: 87.6%
+moda: 56.2%, modp: 69.7%, precision: 88.2%, recall: 64.9%

+It can be seen that the regular test-score is a bit worse after training with dropview.
+This is reasonable since using dropview during training may make it harder for the model to exploit information from all 4 views simultaneously.
+However, after training with dropview, we see that the performance doesn't drop as much when using test-time dropview.
+Conclusion: dropview seems to work.
+However, it is probably not beneficial to use dropview in every iteration, as this may make it more difficult for the model to exploit all views during test time.

+### verifying permutation augmentation 2,4,5,6 -> 1,3,5,7
+Two exps training only on soruce data: one where the permutation is merely change, e.g., 6,2,5,4 (should yield similar performance as long as cam 5 is in the same position) and one where the permutation augmentation is used (new permutation every iteration).
+Now, performance on 1,3,5,7 will probably drop significantly as camera 5 is not always in the same place.

 # Notes
 - Camera C3 is not undistorted properly.
 Perhaps they use another cameramodel for this camera?
 The projection of points looks alrgiht, although lines does not appear straight in this camera.
 - Isn't it strange to evaluate 2,4,5,6->1,3,5,7 since camera 5 is avialable (and in the same ordering) in both camera rigs?
 Perhaps we are basically just evaluating the models "single camera" performance, using only camera 5, while cameras 1,3,7 are useless.
+- GMVD uses resnet18 pretrained with ImageNet.
+In this repo, no pretrained weights are loaded originally.
+However, we can easily set pretrained=true when building resnet18.
+Then weights will be loaded from 'https://download.pytorch.org/models/resnet18-5c106cde.pth' , but it doesn't say what type of weights this is (imagenet?).
+-

 ### Tracking
 GMVD introduces new benchmarks for evaluating the generalizability of multi-view detectors.
 They evaluate MVDet, MVDetr, SHOT and GMVD on these benchmarks.